kyoungseoun-chung/pytorch-distributed-cpu/README.md

 If you already have a dedicated GPU, this might not be an option.
 However, if you are eager to learn machine learning but have no chance to get a graphic card, this can be your option.

+## Before starts:

+PyTorch is already compiled with OpenMP.
+Therefore, running the script for training in your local system will utilize multi-threading.

+However, if you submit a job in the cluster, this will be a different story.
+I presume that the number of threads that PyTorch recognizes is only dependent on the host cluster, therefore, a maximum number of threads available is kinda independent of the number of cores that you submit for your job.
+In this reason, you need special treatment (use of ```torch.nn.parallel.DistributedDataParallel``` module) to utilize all cores that you submitted.

+Note: I am not 100% certain about this part, so, please correct me if I am wrong.

 ## How is it possible?

 In [PyTorch](https://pytorch.org/), there is a module called, ```torch.nn.parallel.DistributedDataParallel```.
 In combination with ```torch.utils.data.DistributedSampler```, you can utilize distributed training for your machine learning project.